 Born in Williamsport, Pennsylvania in 1968, Tom Mazzullo earned a BFA from Tyler School of Art in Philadelphia in 1990, and an MFA from Syracuse University in 1993.
-He has exhibited in national competitions, in curated museum shows, and in professional and experimental galleries all over the United States.
-His drawings have won awards, and he has work in the collections of major museums, including the Arkansas Art Center in Little Rock, and the Telfair Museum of Art in Savannah, Georgia.
-Tom has taught at Hamilton College in Clinton, New York, and at the University of Denver.
-He currently offers drawing workshops at the Art Students League of Denver.
+Specializing in the medium of silverpoint drawing, he has exhibited in competitions, in curated museum shows, and in professional and experimental galleries all over the United States.
+Recent exhibitions include metalpoint showcases at the Lauren Rogers Museum in Laurel, Mississippi, at Didier-Aaron in New York and at the National Arts Club in New York, where his entry was featured in the Drawing magazine review of the exhibition.
+His artworks are in many public and private collections, including the Arkansas Art Center in Little Rock, the Everson Museum of Art in Syracuse, New York, and the Telfair Museum of Art in Savannah, Georgia.
+He is the co-author with Susan Schwalb of Silverpoint and Metalpoint Drawing: A Complete Guide to the Medium, published in 2019 by Routledge/Focal Press.
+He has been a visiting artist and lecturer all over the country, and served on the faculty at Hamilton College in Clinton, New York and also at The University of Denver.
+Tom currently teaches drawing at the Art Students League of Denver in Colorado.